PrincipleZ/WoW_BossLootAPI/README.md

 ## Setup
 This project is expected to be run in Python 3.6, and should work in Python 3.

+You need to create an app in [Blizzard API](https://dev.battle.net), and paste the api key to secret.py file.

 Required packages to run the program are included in the ```requirements.txt```.
 Use ```pip install -r requirements.txt``` to install the required packages.